Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Outdoor Thermal Comfort SOLWEIG.rst

 * Introduction:
     -  The **SOLWEIG** plugin can be used to calculate spatial variations of mean radiant temperature (T~mrt~) and radiant fluxes using digital surface models (DSM) and ground cover information.
 Optionally, vegetation DSMs could also be used.
 The methodology that is used to generate shadows originates from Ratti and Richens (1990) and is further developed and described in Lindberg and Grimmond (2011) and Lindberg et al. (2016).
 The current version of the model is 2016a.
-    -  The full manual of the SOLWEIG model can be found `here <http://urban-climate.net/umep/SOLWEIG>`__.
+    -  The full manual of the SOLWEIG model can be found `here <SOLWEIG>`.

 * Related Preprocessors：
   - `MetPreprocessor`, `WATCH`, `SkyViewFactorCalculator`, `WallHeightandAspect`, `LandCoverReclassifier`